freeCodeCamp/freeCodeCamp/guide/english/css/fonts/index.md

 * `px` (pixels) - The default size of text being `16px`
 * `em` - `1em` = the current font size, so `1em` = `16px` (recommended by the W3C)
+* `rem` - `1rem` = it means root em, and is relative to the value set in root html. e.g, if the font-size of html element is set to 20px, the value for 0.5rem will be equal to 10px
 * `small`, `medium`, `large` - known as absolute size values
 * `%` - percentages